 The least common species is the orange-fronted parakeet (Cyanoramphus malherbi), which is green with a yellow crown meeting orange above the bill.
 It once lived in the South Island, on Stewart Island and as far north as Hen (Taranga) Island, but is now only found in a few North Canterbury valleys of the Southern Alps.

-In 2001, its population – already low at 700 – fell below 200 when a bumper crop of beech seed (its main food) also triggered a huge increase in the number of rats, which prey on the eggs and chicks.
+In 2001, its population – already low at 700 – fell below 200 when a bumper crop of beech seed (its main food) triggered a huge increase in the number of rats, which prey on the eggs and chicks.
 Intensive efforts to prevent extinction were made: better predator control, cross-fostering eggs to other birds, and moving some birds to predator-free islands in Fiordland (Chalky Island), the Marlborough Sounds (Maud and Blumine islands) and Tūhua (Mayor Island) off the coast of Tauranga.
 In 2020 there were about 300 orange-fronted parakeets in North Canterbury, and in 2023 there were about 400 in total.

 Offshore island parakeets

 The mainland red- and yellow-crowned parakeets occur at sites as distant from New Zealand as the Auckland Islands.
 A subspecies of red-crowned parakeet is found in the Kermadec island group, and another on the Chatham Islands.